We may earn commission from affiliate links →

 Alternatively, the Croatian Ministry of Environment and Nature has set up this web portal, which details everything you need to know about all the Croatian national and nature parks.
 Be sure to take the virtual walk; it’s incredible!

-We also should mention Papuk Nature Park – the only UNESCO Geopark in Croatia – which is just maybe Croatia’s most underrated park and is most certainly worth a visit!
+I also should mention Papuk Nature Park – the only UNESCO Geopark in Croatia – which may be Croatia’s most underrated park and is most certainly worth visiting!

 I just loved Mljet and Krka national park.
 They were so pretty!
 But seeing these pics… I have more parks to discover in Croatia!